isabella232/website-27/docs/bebop/source/includes/_use_samples.md

 **Use your own compiled SDK**:<br/>
 You can build this sample with Alchemy.
 In your `<SDK>` execute this command:

-`./build.sh -p Android-forall -t build-sample`
+`./build.sh -p arsdk-android -t build-sample`

 Otherwise, if you want to use Android Studio build, first execute this command in `<SDK>`:
-`./build.sh -p Android-forall -t build-sample-jni`
+`./build.sh -p arsdk-android -t build-jni`

 Then, in Android Studio, open the settings.gradle located in `SDKSample/buildWithLocalSDK`.